Sherman Thomas Charter School

 Roger Leach, Founder and Executive Director

-Tera Napier is the Deputy Directo at Sherman Thomas Charter Schools in Madera, California.
+Tera Napier is the Co-Founder & Executive Director at Sherman Thomas Charter Schools in Madera, California.
 During her tenure guiding the K-8 program she has seen STCS ride a continuous wave of academic improvement to become the highest-performing school in the city of Madera, as well as a 2014 California Distinguished School.
 Her efforts have also created the foundation for two additional schools – Sherman Thomas Charter High School and the Sherman Thomas STEM Academy.
 Her success and expertise have distinguished her as one of the leading school choice advocates and school leaders in the Central Valley.

 Jamie Brock is the principal of Sherman Thomas STEM Academy, a 6th- 8th grade middle school with a STEM focus and college and career emphasis.
 After completing her B.A. at Fresno Pacific, she earned her multiple subject and single subject mathematics teaching credentials as well as her administrative credential.
 She worked at STCS for 10 years (as the 8th grade teacher and vice principal) and STCHS for 3 years (as the math teacher and vice principal).
 Jamie is excited to be bringing this new school choice to her hometown.

 Jessica Montemayor is the principal at Sherman Thomas Charter High school.
-Jessica has been teaching for the past 15 years.
+Jessica has been teaching since 2003.
 She started her education as a 5th grade teacher, worked with new teachers through coaching, and was a Guidance and Instructional Specialist at Sherman Thomas Charter School.
 Jessica has been at STCHS since its beginning in 2009.
 She started as the English teacher, supervising teacher, and now, your principal.